We are looking to increase capacity at Oxford station to accommodate additional services planned for 2024.

 Further information about the plans will be announced over the coming months, but if you have any questions, please contact us via OxfordPhase2@networkrail.co.uk.

-The scope of the report was agreed with the council in January 2021, after consultation with the statutory consultees such as the Highways Authority, Environment Agency, Natural England etc. These documents were submitted to the council in 2020 as part of the scoping discussions.
+The scope of the Environmental Impact Assessment was agreed with the council in January 2021, after consultation with the statutory consultees such as the Highways Authority, Environment Agency, Natural England etc. The documents below were submitted to the council in 2020 as part of the scoping discussions.
 During that process, the extent of the development work has been reduced, so some of the details in the document have changed.

 Environmental Impact Assessment scoping documents